karthikeyaspace/cold/notes.md

 more to do
-- send mail bug fix
+- write tests
-- add more fields to excel
+- make ui